Erie, Pennsylvania: Government

 The city of Erie operates as a third-class city under Pennsylvania law.
 Erie adopted an "optional charter" and uses a mayor–council government system.
 The government includes a mayor, treasurer, controller, and a seven-member city council.
 Voters elect all officials to four-year terms, with council terms staggered to ensure overlap.
 The mayor serves as chief executive, while the city council drafts legislation and performs oversight.
 The council meets in the Mario S. Bagnoni Council Chambers at City Hall.

-Joseph Schember (D) has served as mayor since his first election in 2017.
-As of February 2025, the Erie City Council consists of:
+Daria Devlin has served as mayor since 2026.
+As of February 2026, the Erie City Council consists of: